Brazil's Bolsonaro rejects plan to buy China's Sinovac vaccine; health minister tests positive

 Later in the morning, health ministry official Elcio Franco said all vaccines would be forced to go through federal health approval channels, but that the government had no interest in “Chinese vaccines.”

+The reversal surprised state governors, with Maranhao state Governor Flavio Dino saying there was “general outrage.”
+Several other governors urged that vaccines be evaluated on science alone.

+Butantan Institute director Dimas Covas told reporters that manufacturing of 46 million doses of the Sinovac vaccine would go ahead and be made available even if not included in the federal immunization program.

-Doria, who announced on Tuesday that the federal government had agreed to buy 46 million doses of the Sinovac vaccine, took exception to that stance on Wednesday.
+Sao Paulo governor Doria, who announced on Tuesday that the federal government had agreed to buy the doses of the Sinovac vaccine, argued in its favor on Wednesday.

 “The vaccine is what is going to save us, save us all,” he told reporters.

 “It’s not ideology, it’s not politics, it’s not an election that will save us.
-It’s the vaccine,” added Doria, who is viewed as a potential opponent for Bolsonaro in 2022 presidential elections.
+It’s the vaccine,” added Doria, who is viewed as a potential opponent for Bolsonaro in the 2022 presidential election.
+The president has minimized the gravity of the virus and criticized lockdowns that governors such as Doria have enforced.

-Brazil has been among the world’s hardest hit nations by the pandemic, with more than 5 million infections and nearly 155,000 COVID-19 deaths, according to a Reuters tally.
+Brazil has been among the world’s hardest hit nations by the pandemic, with more than 5 million infections and nearly 155,000 COVID-19 deaths, according health ministry statistics.

 The inclusion of the vaccine, called CoronaVac, in the national vaccination program of a nation of 230 million people would be a major success for Sinovac in what could be one of the world’s first immunization efforts against the coronavirus.